edgd1er/grIDS/README.md

 this is a fork from [gradiuscypher/grIDS](https://github.com/gradiuscypher/grIDS).

 the main changes from the original project, is a docker-compose file to run all in one command, a setup Bash script that will update suricata.yaml files based on .env values.
-I add supervisor in suricata to start suricata service.
+I added supervisor in suricata to start suricata service.
 [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-reference-yml.html) is now a container from elastic.co using docker labels to set up.
  The elk stack is on its own network (elk), only suricata container is on host's network + special cap_admin.